readthedocs/readthedocs.org/docs/guides/using-requirements-file.rst

     docs/requirements.txt
     docs/requirements-docs.txt

 This is a standard python requirements file.
 If you know how to use that, this is the same thing.
-If not, read on.

 In this file, list all the packages (one package per line) that you require for building your documentation.
 Make sure to specify their appropriate version.

 For example, say you wish to only use Sphinx version 1.1.x and the sphinx_rtd_theme with a minimum version of 0.1.9.
-You are also using external extensions, for example, the napolean extension, (make sure to specify them in the extensions list in conf.py file), then your requirements file might look something like this:
+You are also using external extensions, for example, the napolean extension (make sure to specify them in the extensions list in conf.py file), then your requirements file might look something like this:

 ::